j-mattias/budget/README.md

 # Budget
 ## Description:
 Web application for creating, editing and viewing budgets.
 You are required to create an account to use it, you can then use the username or email you provided along with the password to log in.
 There are a number of categories provided for you to separate your expenses, the categories can be toggled on or off.
 To add expenses you simply open the accordion menu for the specified category and click the add expense button.
 To remove an expense click the delete button next to the input fields.
 The required fields in order to save a budget are:
-- Budget name
+- Budget name (100 character limit)
 - At least one active category
-- At least one expense with cost provided
+- At least one expense (100 character limit) with cost provided

 Money to spend doesn't need to be provided, however the amount of money remaining will not be calculated in that case.
 Expenses don't need to be provided, but will be given a generic name expense with an incremented number appended ex. "expense1" once the budget is saved.